Amsterdam/amsterdam-app-frontend/README.md

 #### Stakeholders

 - Version number is 0.\[sprint\]
-- Once uploaded to App Store connect, go to Testflight and add the group "Stadsapp-stakholders"
+- Approve the stage Distribute to Stakeholders in the release pipelines in Azure DevOps

 ## Git